It is a tradition that a

 receive and be pinned with another Chief's anchors.

 My friend, Rick Burris was pinned with anchors from his friend who had

 Atlantic Fleet Sailor of the Year.
 Rick, in turn, passed his

 me.
-I was the only California initiate that year who was pinned
+I was the only California initiate in 1991 who was pinned

 with passed anchors.

 received my collar anchors from my dear friend, Rick Burris and on my cover I wore the